moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Due to the linearity of quantum mechincs, we can immediately write the expression for the probability of coincidence as a sum of pure-state coincidence probabilities weighted by $u_k$ and $v'_k$,
 $$p _{\text{coin}} = \frac{1}{2} - \frac{1}{2} \sum _{kk'} u _k v _{k'} \int d\omega_1\phi^\ast_k(\omega_1)\varphi _{k'}(\omega_1) \int d\omega_2 \varphi _{k'}^\ast(\omega_2) \phi_k(\omega_2).$$

-__Example 1: Gaussian wave packets with different central frequencies__
+__Example 1: Gaussian wave packets__
-In this example, we consider input photons with Gaussian spectral amplitude functions and different central frequencies.
+In this example, we consider input photons with Gaussian spectral amplitude functions.
 The spectral amplitude functions are given by
 $$\phi_i(\omega) = \frac{1}{\pi^{1/4}\sqrt{\sigma_i}} e ^{-\frac{(\omega-\bar{\omega}_i)^2}{2\sigma^2_i}},\quad\text{for } i=a,b.$$
-The probaiblit of a coincidence detection is then
+The probability of a coincidence detection is then
 $$p _{\text{coin}} = \frac{1}{2} - \frac{1}{2\pi\sigma^2} \left( \int d\omega_1 e ^{-\frac{(\omega_1-\bar{\omega}_a)^2}{2\sigma_a^2}} e ^{-\frac{(\omega_1-\bar{\omega}_b)^2}{2\sigma_b^2}} \right) \left( \int d\omega_2 e ^{-\frac{(\omega_2-\bar{\omega}_a)^2}{2\sigma_a^2}} e ^{-\frac{(\omega_2-\bar{\omega}_b)^2}{2\sigma_b^2}} \right) = \frac{1}{2} -\frac{\sigma_a\sigma_b}{\sigma_a^2 + \sigma_b^2} e^{-\frac{(\bar{\omega}_a-\bar{\omega}_b)^2}{\sigma_a^2+\sigma_b^2}}.$$
 We assume that the two spectral amplitude functions have the same standard deviation $\sigma_a=\sigma_b=\sigma$, which simplifies the expression for the probability of a coincidence detection to
 $$p _{\text{coin}} = \frac{1}{2} \left( 1 - e^{-\frac{(\bar{\omega}_a-\bar{\omega}_b)^2}{2\sigma^2}} \right).$$